rjriel/rhok-bad-date-serverless/doc/INSTALL.md

 ## Database

-Three dynamodb tables are needed, the details requried for creating them can be found below.
+Three DynamoDB tables are needed, the details required for creating them can be found below.

 Details regarding the data modeling used for these tables can be found in $REPO_DIR/doc/data_model.txt